bcgov/digital-journeys/docs/forms.md

 For example if you want a form to be accessible for IDIR users enter `idir`.
 If you want to support both IDIR and BCeID, please enter `idir,bceid`.

+**Note**: If you make any change in supported IDPs.
+Please reach to the 3rd step `Preview and Confirm` and click `save` to apply that changes for form and form-list page.

 ![formSupportedIdentityProviders.png](images/form-edit-supportedidps.png)